qbicsoftware-archive/qube-cli/docs/newbie_guide.rst

 You now have a new QBiC project with all the required dependencies and configuration files.
 You still need to create a remote repository for it, though, so it’s available for everyone.
-QUBE should have prompted you for your Github username and personal access token do conduct this process automatically.
+QUBE should have prompted you for your Github username and personal access token to conduct this process automatically.
-If you declined the automatic creation of the repository, then please follow `create_repo`_ to create a repository on GitHub.
+If you declined the automatic creation of the repository, then please follow `Create Github Repository`_ to create a repository on GitHub.
 For this example, we will still use ``donut-portlet`` as the name of our repository.
 You need to create your GitHub repository under the `QBiC GitHub organization`_, so you need writing access.
 Ask your favorite QBiC admin if you do not yet have writing rights.